 São Jorge Castle

-Another place where you can get some really stunning views of Lisbon city including that of the 25th April bridge and the Tagus River is at São Jorge Castle.
-Located at the summit of São Jorge hill, the castle is a mere 5-min walk from the Alfama district.
+Another place where you can get some really stunning views of Lisbon city, including that of the 25th April bridge and the Tagus River, is at São Jorge Castle.

-Entrance tickets to the castle are pretty expensive (see below).
-I highly recommend going only if you are a history lover.
-It does not make much financial sense if you wish to head here only for the view.
+It does not make economic sense if you wish to head here only for the view.
 Instead, try Miradouro de Graça located a few minutes away.

 Location: 5 min walk from Alfama

-Entrance fee: €10 (probably one of the most expensive Lisbon attractions).
-No discounts on the Lisboa Card.
+Entrance fee: €15 (probably one of the most expensive Lisbon attractions).
+The Lisboa Card does not offer discounts.

-Opening hours: 9 am – 6 pm (Check here for schedule updates)
+Opening hours: 9 am – 6 pm (9 pm in summer)

 Santa Justa Elevator

-Riding the 19th-century, Neo-Gothic elevator in Lisbon is definitely the highlight of any Portugal itinerary.
 But if you wish to avoid the crowds, you can also climb up a flight of stairs and access just the observation deck at a lower price.
 There still may be some waiting involved.

 Location: Rua Santa Augusta (near Carmo Convent)